Focus on What's Next, Not What Is: The Key to Transformation

 Break the Habit of Being Yourself

-Practice: When you notice yourself reacting from old programming, pause and ask: "Who do I want to become in this moment?"
+**Practice:** When you notice yourself reacting from old programming, pause and ask: "Who do I want to become in this moment?"
+Don't answer conceptually.
+Feel the emotions of the person you're choosing to be, then act from that state.

 Live in the Future Now

-Practice: Start each day by spending 10 minutes feeling the emotions of your desired future as if it's already your reality.
+**Practice:** Start each day by spending 10 minutes feeling the emotions of your desired future as if it's already your reality.
+Be specific.
+Don't just think "I am wealthy."
+Feel the particular quality of ease and security that wealth would bring.
+Feel it in your chest, your shoulders, your breathing.

 Elevate Your Energy